Junkai39/Math-Notes/Seminars/Topology_Seminar/README.md

 - Studied Milnor’s *Topology from the Differentiable Viewpoint*
 - Learned mod 2 degree and Brouwer degree
 - Applications: Brouwer’s Fixed Point Theorem and the Hairy Ball Theorem

+## References
+- *Topology from the Differentiable Viewpoint*, John Milnor